 By 1901 Paterson was a frequent exhibitor at the Royal Photographic Society in London, and details of his entries can be found in the catalogue records of the annual exhibitions of the Society (1870-1915).
 In 1901 his entry was My Wife.
 His 1902 entry was of a partially-clad woman, Portrait of a Young Lady, and in the General Professional Photography section he showed Mrs P. His studio moved to 15 Academy Street in 1903, and his entry for the Society that year was titled Head of a Man.

-In 1905 Paterson moved his studio for the final time to 19 Academy Street.
+In 1905 the buildings in Academy Street were re-numbered and the studio became 19 Academy Street.
 His 1906 Royal Photographic Society entry was simply titled A Portrait (which had a price tag of 42/-).
 In 1908 he won the Scottish National Edinburgh, and in 1911 the Scottish National Glasgow.
 His Royal Photographic Society entry for 1912 was A Highland Roadway and in 1920 he won an Edinburgh Photographic Society award, the only Scottish photographer to gain such a distinction in the annual open exhibition that year.

 In 1921 Paterson’s son Hector became his apprentice, assisting him in 1923 with shooting the official photograph of a group of officers, including the Prince of Wales, at the Seaforth Memorial Ceremony at Fort George.
-In 1924 Hector moved to study at the Edinburgh College of Art, while being apprenticed to the photographer Drummond Young.
+In 1924 Hector studied at the Edinburgh College of Art, while being apprenticed to the photographer Drummond Young.